 To the gifts – get creative with a “paper” present!

-If you love the idea of a “paper” gift, but want to think outside the (cardboard) box and get creative, here’s some food for thought…
+If you love the idea of a “paper” gift, but want to think outside the ‘box’ and get creative, here are some ideas:

-I still do – wedding anniversary diary and marriage workbook (pre-order now!) drawing on my own first year of marriage, I realised: we devote so much time and effort thinking about and planning an ‘ideal’ wedding, but not nearly enough time thinking about, and planning our “ideal” marriage.
-An awesome wedding is one thing, but an incredible marriage is so much more.
-I want us to defy the odds of divorce, and I want the same for every other couple who undertakes those special vows.
+I still do – wedding anniversary diary and marriage journal drawing on my own first year of marriage, I realised: we devote so much time and effort thinking about and planning an ‘ideal’ wedding, but not nearly enough time thinking about, and planning our “ideal” marriage.
+Discover I still do.

 Tickets – whether to a concert, an airline ticket, or even a surprise mid-week movie ticket, paper tickets are a way to celebrate your first year anniversary in accordance with tradition, while also making it an experience!